google/flax/docs/contributing.md

    This ensures all your dependencies are installed in this environment.

-4. Clone your local forked Flax repo, then install the required packages with [PyPi](https://pip.pypa.io/en/stable/cli/pip_install/).
+4. Clone your local forked Flax repo with `git clone`.
+Then, install the required packages with [PyPi](https://pip.pypa.io/en/stable/cli/pip_install/).
 This enables you to immediately test the code after modifying it:

    ```bash
    git clone https://github.com/YOUR_USERNAME/flax